 Fibre.
-The following carriers all have multiple redundant bundles of fibre entering the data centre from different streets: Vector Communications (formerly United Networks), CityLink, Spark (formerly Telecom), Chorus or Vodafone.
+The following carriers all have multiple redundant bundles of fibre entering the data centre from different streets: Vector Communications (formerly United Networks), CityLink, Spark, Chorus or Vodafone.

 ISPs.
-CallPlus provides flat rate retail Internet connectivity over Ethernet as well as E1 telephony connections if required.
 Voyager can cater for high bandwidth requirements.
 Vocus are a well known ISP who supply fibre bandwidth.
+They also provide flat rate retail Internet connectivity over Ethernet as well as E1 telephony connections if required.
 See Connectivity for a selection of some of the ISPs available in the data centre.

-Based on the entries in peeringdb we are by far the most connected data centre in New Zealand.
+Based on the entries in peeringdb (see chart) we are by far the most connected data centre in New Zealand.
 See also CloudScene.

 Peering.
 The following companies have a presence in the data centre and allow you to peer with with other ISPs: